ImageMagick/Usage-Markdown/backgrounds/index.md

 The table starts with the method used to generate the initial 'random' image used to generate all the other images shown.
 Just insert the various image 'transform' into the command, to convert the raw image into something similar to that shown.
-From there you can adjust the various setting yourself to produce exactly the type of background image you want.
+From there you can adjust the various settings yourself to produce exactly the type of background image you want.

 Be sure to read the notes at the end, before attempting to create your own examples.
 And please mail any interesting variations you may come across.